etecture-boris/aad_oauth/README.md

 Supported Flows:
  - [Authorization code flow (including refresh token flow)](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow)

+## Difference to Earlybyte/aad_oauth repo
+1. extend method `tokenIsValid()`
+   - add logic if token is null try to get token from cache
+2. move Exception `Access denied or authentation canceled.` from `requestCode()` one method up
+   - previous Exception wasn't rethrown in own code

 ## Usage

 For using this library you have to create an azure app at the [Azure App registration portal](https://apps.dev.microsoft.com/).
 Use native app as platform type (with callback URL: https://login.live.com/oauth20_desktop.srf).